 It’s difficult to say whether I preferred seeing the sights I’ve personally visited in the past, or if it was cooler to see in three-dimensions things I’ve only ever seen in photographs before.
 I guess I’d have to go with the former, because standing before each model brought back a flood of memories from previous trips, stretching all the way back to family vacations when I was barely three feet tall, to my first trips overseas during high school, to my study abroad adventures in Europe while at Villanova.

-In front of the 'miniature' Eiffel Tower, which is over 300 feet tall
+In front of the 'miniature' Eiffel Tower, which is over three-hundred feet tall

 View of the park from the 'Eiffel Tower'